wp-plugins/woocommerce-alter-inventory/readme.txt

 == Featured ==

-Ordered list:

-1. Some feature
-2. Another feature
-3. Something else about the plugin
+1. View full inventory in front-end
+2. Add your order for inventory
+3. View attribute for variations

 = Support =